AUDIO: Vicky White called 911 before crash - NewsBreak

 AUDIO: Vicky White called 911 before crash

 EVANSVILLE, Ind.
 (WEHT) — Casey White and Vicky White led police on a chase that ended abruptly in a crash, leaving Vicky with a gunshot wound and Casey with non-life threatening injuries.
 Evansville Central Dispatch released the audio recording of Vicky White’s 911 call she made as they tried to escape during the pursuit.
-That 911 call can be heard below.SEE ALSO: 911 calls, dashcam video released in manhunt for Casey White and Vicky White
+That 911 call can be heard below.Escaped inmate Casey White back in Alabama

 Tuesday evening, Vanderburgh County Coroner Steve Lockyear determined White died of single self-inflicted gunshot wound to the head.
 He says the manner of her death has been ruled a suicide.